dimitar-4/ms2-memory-game/README.md

 ### Strategy:

- The goal for both the user and the owner in this case are exactly the same.
-The goal is to give the player a pleasent experience while playing.
+ The goal for both the user and the owner in this case is the same.
+The goal is to give the user a pleasent experience while playing.

 ### Scope:

- The player will be provided with features such as complete "how to play" instructions, an option to choose from light and dark theme for the game backgraund, countdown timer.
+ The player will be provided with features such as complete "how to play" instructions, the game board it self, an option to choose from three different images for the game backgraund, 60 seconds countdown timer, and alerts that inform the user if the game is won or the time is up.

 ### Structure:

+  The layout of the project is clean and simple so the user can navigate and play quick and without any complications.
+ Starting form the home page with a game title on top, that is also a link to the game page.
+ Instructions of how to play the game followed by a big "Play" button that leads to the game page.
+And finally at the bottom there is a positive message for the user.

-  The layout it's in easy to follow logical order.
-Starting form a welcoming home page with a title on top, that is also a link to the game, and instructions of how to play the game followed by a big start button that leads to the game.
+ Opening the game page the user is presented with a game title on top, that is also a link to the home page.
+Under the game title there is an instructions button for the user to be able to read the rules once again if something is not clear.
+After thet there is a countdown timer to show the user how much time is left to win the game.
+Next to the timer there is another button, the restart game button.
- On the game page around the game grid are placed the player countdown timer and a restart button so that everything is easy to see and follow.
+ Under the timer and the restart button is the game board that is a 4 by 4 cards grid with a square shape.
+And finally at the bottom of the page there are the buttons that allow the user to change the background image of the game.

 ### Skeleton (Wireframes):